Language Models with Rationality: Experiments and Results

-\textbf{5.
-Multiple Valid Answers:} ($\approx$10\%) \pete{Need to update wording as we now use a soft 1-hot} As we evaluate each answer option independently, a cause of ``error'' - at least with respect to the gold MC label - is that multiple answers may be valid, and the question is implicitly asking for the {\bf best} answer.
-E.g., for ``What could be used to fill a beach ball?
-(A) Oxygen (B) Water ...'', A is labeled correct, while B is also a valid answer.
-The problem here lies with using the MC answer labels to assess answer options independently, not with the system itself. }

-\textbf{5.
-Multiple Valid Answers:} ($\approx$10\%) A final cause of ``error'' - at least with respect to the gold MC label - is that multiple answers may be valid, and the question is implicitly asking for the {\bf best} answer.
-E.g., for ``What could be used to fill a beach ball?
-(A) Oxygen (B) Water ...'', A is labeled correct, while B is also a valid answer. \sysname (desirably) finds valid reasoning chains for both, but the notion of highest-scoring proof doesn't fully correlate with the notion of ``best answer'' intended by the question author.
+\paragraph{5.
+Multiple Valid Answers ($\approx$10\%):} A final cause of ``error'' - at least with respect to the gold label - is that multiple answers may be valid, and the question is asking for the {\bf best} answer; eg. for ``What could fill a beach ball?
+(A) Oxygen (B) Water ...'', A is labeled correct, while B is also a valid answer. \sysname (desirably) finds valid reasoning chains for both, but the notion of highest-scoring proof does not fully correlate with the notion of ``best answer'' intended by the question author.